Generating smart-cropped thumbnails with Computer Vision

 A thumbnail is a reduced-size representation of an image.
 Thumbnails are used to represent images and other data in a more economical, layout-friendly way.
 The Computer Vision API uses smart cropping, together with resizing the image, to create intuitive thumbnails for a given image.

-The thumbnail algorithm works as follows:
+The Computer Vision thumbnail generation algorithm works as follows:

 The generated thumbnail can vary widely depending on what you specify for height, width, and smart cropping, as shown in the following image.

 The following table illustrates typical thumbnails generated by Computer Vision for the example images.
 The thumbnails were generated for a specified target height and width of 50 pixels, with smart cropping enabled.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.